nextgis/docs_ngweb/source/layers.rst

 Using WMS connection in GDAL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Single NextGIS Web layers could be added as WMS.
 To use them through GDAL utilities you need to create an XML file for required layer.
-You need an URL for WMS service to create that file.
+You need to know an URL for WMS service to create that file.
-You need to enter these parameters to ServerUrl string in example below.
+Enter these parameters to ServerUrl string in example below.
 The rest remains unchanged.

 .. code:: xml